PROTECT Act of 2003: Overview

-The PROTECT Act mandated that the United States Attorney General promulgate new regulations to enforce the 2257 recordkeeping regulation, colloquially known as the '2257 Regulations'.
-The Free Speech Coalition has filed a lawsuit against the United States Department of Justice claiming the 2257 Regulations are unconstitutional.
+The PROTECT Act mandated that the United States Attorney General promulgate new regulations to enforce section 2257 of title 18, United States Code, colloquially known as the "2257 Regulations".

 The PROTECT Act includes prohibitions against obscene illustrations depicting child pornography, including computer-generated illustrations, also known as virtual child pornography.
 Previous provisions outlawing virtual child pornography in the Child Pornography Prevention Act of 1996 had been ruled unconstitutional by the U.S. Supreme Court in its 2002 decision, Ashcroft v.
 Free Speech Coalition.
 The PROTECT ACT attached an obscenity requirement under the Miller test or the variant test noted above to overcome this limitation.